ProjetsPL/treehouse-theme/collections/_posts/us/how-to-plant-grass-seed-learn-the-secret-to-a-perfect-lawn.md

 {:.distinction.distinction-information}

 Some garden owners decide to plant grass seed in March.
 It is, however, not the best idea from the gardening point of view.
-Although there are some species resistant to atmospheric conditions, for instance some types of ornamental grasses, planting grass seed so early might result in poor growth.
+Although there are some species that are resistant to atmospheric conditions – for instance some types of ornamental grasses, planting grass seed so early might result in poor growth.

 {% faqItem %}
 {% faqQuestion %}